akshell/docs/guide/template.rst

 * More ``{% block %}`` tags in your base templates are better.
-Remember, child templates don't have to define all parent blocks, so you can fill in reasonable defaults in a number of blocks, then only define the ones you need later.
+Remember, child templates don't have to define all parent blocks; so you can fill in reasonable defaults in a number of blocks, then only define the ones you need later.
 It's better to have more hooks than fewer hooks.